pookzzz2231/pkuttiya_site/projects/order.md

 | nodemon       | Server change monitor            |

 #### UX/UI
-Simplify interface with the ability to add item to cart without refreshing the page(re-rendering the whole page based on event trigger fire from Backbone.js).
+Simplify interface with the ability to add item to cart without refreshing the page(re-rendering the whole page based on event trigger, fired from Backbone.js).

 !add to cart photo